sauriii98/Deep-Learning-algorithms/README.md

         * plot_cost(costs)

 3) ## deep_NN_with_L_layers.py
-    * It's a python script file which contains all functions required to develop CNN with 'n' hidden layer
+    * It's a python script file which contains all functions required to develop NN (Neural networks) with 'n' hidden layer
     * It's the generalized algorithm for CNN
     * Functions designed are:
         * sigmoid(Z)